The New York City mayoral race – in five maps and charts

 An immigrant, Muslim and Democratic Socialist, Mamdani’s campaign has been focused on making New York more affordable, with rent freezes, free universal childcare and lower public transport costs.

 Mamdani has been serving as a member of the State Assembly since 2021.
 His popularity has risen hugely over the past year, as the mayoral campaigns have got under way and, now, as early voting has begun.
-Nearly 220,000 ballots have already been cast.
+Nearly 370,000 ballots have already been cast as of Thursday.

 The millennial candidate has appealed greatly to younger voters.
 On Sunday, he addressed a crowd of 13,500 people at the Forest Hills Stadium in Queens, with a promise that “New York isn’t for sale” – meaning it should be owned by the people generally, not by corporations and the “billionaire class”.
 Mamdani was joined by long-term Democratic Socialist senator, Bernie Sanders, and Alexandra Ocasio-Cortez, New York congresswoman who won congressional elections in 2018 with record numbers.